Refining the nonlinear modelling of primordial oscillatory features: Conclusions

 \section{Conclusions}

 In this work, we have presented a comprehensive analysis of the impact of primordial oscillatory features on the matter power spectrum within the framework of TSPT.
-Our results extend previous studies by including a detailed treatment of the nonlinear evolution of these features, providing new analytical insights into their behaviour at different scales, and comparing these predictions with results from N-body simulations using the COLA method.

-We derive new contributions to the nonlinear matter power spectrum, in particular the mixed term between primordial oscillations and BAO, as well as corrections arising from a scale-dependent envelope modulating the oscillation patterns.
+We derive new contributions to the nonlinear matter power spectrum, namely the mixed term between primordial oscillations and BAO, as well as corrections arising from a scale-dependent envelope modulating the oscillation patterns.
 These corrections, although small, represent an important refinement of current theoretical models, bringing us closer to a full characterisation of the nonlinear imprints of primordial features.

 The inclusion of IR resummation techniques, as implemented in TSPT, has proved essential to handle long-wavelength perturbations that significantly affect the power spectrum, especially in the presence of oscillatory features.
-The good agreement between our analytical results and N-body simulations underlines the robustness of the formalism and highlights the importance of using such perturbative techniques for future analyses of primordial features.
+The good agreement between our analytical results and N-body simulations underlines the robustness of the formalism and highlights the importance of using such perturbative techniques for future LSS analyses of primordial features.

-It has been shown that in both the cases of linear and logarithmic oscillatory features any contribution is generated from small-scale inhomogeneities in the non-linear region of the power spectrum~\cite{Beutler:2019ojk,2017JCAP...11..007B}.
+It has been shown that in both the cases of linear and logarithmic oscillatory features any contribution is generated from small-scale inhomogeneities in the nonlinear region of the power spectrum~\cite{Beutler:2019ojk,2017JCAP...11..007B}.
 Corrections due to the mixed term do not spoil the argument used to prove this statement, which still holds without additional issues.
 Differently, when considering scale-dependent amplitudes additional scales enter the discussion (like that coming from the amplitude of the Gaussian shape, for our GAUSSLIN and GAUSSLOG models).
 We found that when these scales become too small, the power counting developed between derivatives of the oscillatory template breaks down making the computation unstable and unreliable.
 These additional constraints on the allowed parameter space can be derived through~\cref{eq:error_formula} or analogous.

 Our results are relevant for upcoming LSS surveys, such as DESI~\cite{DESI:2024mwx} and {\em Euclid}~\cite{Euclid:2023shr,Euclid:2024yrr}, which are expected to provide more precise measurements of the matter power spectrum at small scales, potentially revealing subtle signatures of new physics in the early Universe.
 By considering the nonlinear regime of structure formation, our analysis provides an improved theoretical framework for interpreting these future data.